 Something else I enjoy are book signing events where I meet people who love stories as much as I do.
 What fun it is to talk about books and authors that we all name as favorites.

-When not involved with work or theatre, my other great enjoyment is playing farmer on my little piece of heaven here in East Texas.
-I have five acres that have been dubbed “Grandma’s Ranch” where I have my horse, Banjo, a goat, Lucy, and a sheep, Marie.
-My dog, Poppy, is a great companion as I do chores and go for walks, but she would always rather I just throw the ball for her.
+When not involved with work or theatre, my other great enjoyment for many years was playing farmer on my little piece of heaven in East Texas.
+I had five acres that were been dubbed “Grandma’s Ranch” where I had a horse, Banjo, a goat, Lucy, and a sheep, Marie.
+My dog, Poppy, was a great companion as I did chores and went for walks, but she always preferred to play ball.

 Then there are the cats.
 Cats all over the place.
-We used to have outside cats, and Poppy liked playing with them, especially the Tuxedo cat, Orca.
-We lost all the outside cats a few years ago so the ones I have now live indoors.
+We used to have outside cats, and Poppy really liked playing with them, especially the Tuxedo cat, Orca.
+We lost all the outside cats about seven years ago, so the ones I have now live indoors.
 All four of them.
 Harry and Hermione are the black cats.
 Lily is the tiger cat, and Sammy is the Siamese.
 They all let me know when it is time to eat.
 Or time to play.
 Or just time to get up and pay attention to them.
 Humans don’t own cats.
 Cats own humans.